nobuteshima/docs/docs/Desktop/building.md

 * along with the [**Build server application**](#build-server-application) option to build matching server and client parts for the current platform and (optionally) include the automatic update archive files,
 * without selecting the [**Build server application**](#build-server-application) option, usually to build the update archive file to be selected from the "concurrent" platform when building the server part.

-#### 4D Volume Desktop Location
+#### 4D OEM Desktop Location

-Designates the location on your disk of the 4D Volume Desktop application to be used to build the client part of your application.
+Designates the location on your disk of the 4D OEM Desktop application to be used to build the client part of your application.

-> The 4D Volume Desktop version number must match the 4D Developer Edition version number.
-For example, if you use 4D v19, you must select a 4D Volume Desktop v19.
+> The 4D OEM Desktop version number must match the 4D Developer Edition version number.
+For example, if you use 4D v19, you must select a 4D OEM Desktop v19.

-The 4D Volume Desktop must correspond to the current platform (which will also be the platform of the client application).
+The 4D OEM Desktop must correspond to the current platform (which will also be the platform of the client application).
 If you want to build a client application for the "concurrent" platform, you must carry out an additional build operation using a 4D application running on that platform.

 If you want the client application to connect to the server using a specific address (other than the server name published on the sub-network), you must use the `IPAddress` XML key in the buildapp.4DSettings file.
 For more information about this file, refer to the description of the [`BUILD APPLICATION`](https://doc.4d.com/4dv19/help/command/en/page871.html) command.
 You can also implement specific mechanisms in the event of a connection failure.
 The different scenarios proposed are described in the [Management of connections by client applications](#management-of-client-connections) paragraph.